Family & Consumer Economics

 Below is a list of occupations associated with consumer economics:

 Who Is Getting a Bachelor’s Degree in Family & Consumer Economics?

 At the countrywide level, the racial-ethnic distribution of consumer economics majors is as follows:

 Consumer Economics appeals to people across the globe.
 About 2.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Family & Consumer Economics Majors Make?

 Bachelor’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to consumer economics.
+It is possible that some of these people may have taken positions that were not related to consumer economics.